156th Wing Combat Readiness Exercise

 |0

-This work, 156th Wing Combat Readiness Exercise [Image 3 of 3], by SrA Nilsa Mendez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 156th Wing Combat Readiness Exercise [Image 9 of 9], by SrA Sharymel Montalvo Velez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.